bashrc2/epicyon/specification/activitypub.md

 ActivityPub implementations can implement just one of these things or both of them.
 However, once you've implemented one, it isn't too many steps to implement the other, and there are a lot of benefits to both (making your website part of the decentralized social web, and being able to use clients and client libraries that work across a wide variety of social websites).

 In ActivityPub, a user is represented by "actors" via the user's accounts on servers, sometimes also called "instances".
 User's accounts on different servers correspond to different actors.
 Every Actor has:
  * **An `inbox`:** How they get messages from the world
  * **An `outbox`:** How they send messages to others
 ![An Actor with inbox and outbox](activitypub-tutorial-1.png)

 These are endpoints, or really, just URLs which are listed in the ActivityPub actor's ActivityStreams description.
 (More on ActivityStreams later).

-Here's an example of the record of our friend Alyssa P. Hacker:
+Here's an example of the actor record of our friend Alyssa P. Hacker:

 ### Example 1
 ``` json